-Unfortunately, the console didn’t grab gamers the way Sega had hoped, and it was considered a commercial failure, even if it was undoubtedly ahead of its time.
+Unfortunately, the console didn’t grab gamers in the way Sega had hoped, and it was considered a commercial failure, even if it was undoubtedly ahead of its time.

-Since then online gaming has become a staple part of the console gaming experience, but there was another online gaming challenge that lay on the horizon.
+Since then, online gaming has become a staple part of the console-gaming experience, but there was another online gaming challenge that lay on the horizon.

 Breaking down online barriers

 As popular as online gaming had become across all platforms, it was a struggle to get console developers to agree to enable cross-platform multiplayer functionality, presumably due to technical and proprietary considerations, even though the first game that supported cross-platform play was released in 2002.
 This game was the legendary RPG Final Fantasy XI, and it allowed PC and console gamers to play together.